mydogjavascript/final_project/technology.md

 ## Database Storage

 SQLite is the database we intend to use.
+SQAlchemy is what we will use to tranfer our data back to our Python file.

 ## Machine Learning

-Jupyter Notbook, Google Colab, and SciKitLearn will be used to run ML.
+Jupyter Notbook, Google Colab, imbLearn, and ScikitLearn will be used to run ML.

 ## Dashboard

-We plan to use html/JavaScript/D3 to create our Dashboard.
+We plan to use html/JavaScript/D3/jpg files to create our Dashboard.
+We will deploy our dashboard using GitHub Pages.

 ## Visualizations

-We plan to use MatPlotLib and D3 to create visualizations in html.
+We plan to use D3 to create visualizations in html.

 ## Additional modalities